 Another great thing about the U-shaped design is that the pillow is easy to put on and take off, especially when your baby falls asleep after nursing.
 It’s lightweight, and you can move it around with one hand (speaking from experience).
 In addition, the pillow has many other uses beyond just breastfeeding, which makes it a great value.

-The original Boppy pillow will set you back around $ to $$, depending on whether you decide to buy one with or without a cover.
+The price of the original Boppy pillow depends on whether you decide to buy one with or without a cover.
 You can also buy the covers separately so you can have extra on hand for laundry days.
-Other Boppy pillows cost between $ and $$, which is an average price point for most nursing pillows.

 How We Reviewed